microsoft/fluentui/packages/react-label/Spec.md

  * Names of the shorthand properties in LabelProps
  * {@docCategory Label}
  */
-export type LabelShorthandProps = 'info' | 'required';
+export type LabelShorthandProps = 'required';

 /**
  * Names of LabelProps that have a default value in useLabel